spatie/laravel-personal-data-export/README.md

 composer require spatie/laravel-personal-data-export
 ```

 You need to use this macro in your routes file.
-It 'll register a route where users can download their personal data downloads.
+It 'll register a route where users can download their personal data exports.

 ```php
 // in your routes file